codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/quick-start-gitops-environments.md

     1. **Name**: A unique name for your environment, which is meaningful in the context of your development and deployment cycle.
 	  For the quick start, we'll use `dev`.
     1. **Kind**: The purpose of the environment.
 Select **Non-production** where typically development, testing, and staging versions of applications are deployed.
-	  The **Kind** property is used to also define rules for promotions and ABAC (Attribute Based Access Control) permissions .
+	  The **Kind** property is used to also define rules for promotions and ABAC (Attribute Based Access Control) permissions.
     1. **Tags**: Leave this empty for the quick start.
     1. **Clusters and Namespaces**: Single or multiple cluster, namespace, or cluster-namespace pairs to map to the environment.
         To include all namespaces in a cluster, leave the Namespace empty.